cgfulton/how-to/openshift/4.6/compliance-operator.md

 oc get pods -n fisma-moderate
 ```

-##### Red Hat Supported Profile Bundle
+##### Profile Bundle
-OpenSCAP content for consumption by the Compliance Operator is distributed
-as container images.
-In order to make it easier for users to discover what
-profiles a container image ships, a [ProfileBundle](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profilebundle-object) object can be created, which the Compliance Operator then parses and creates a [Profile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object) object for each profile in the bundle.
+OpenSCAP content for consumption by the Compliance Operator is distributedas container images.
+In order to make it easier for users to discover what profiles a container image ships, a [ProfileBundle](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profilebundle-object) object can be created, which the Compliance Operator then parses and creates a [Profile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object) object for each profile in the bundle.
 The [Profile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object) can be then either used directly or further customized using a [TailoredProfile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-tailoredprofile-object) object.

 **List** ProfileBundle objects: